 - unknown - unfortunately, we don't know why some crashes happen.

 - vfr into imc - pilot loses control due to disorientation from lack of visual references.

-These last two categories are rather vague but really important. * misjudgment - pilot either misjudge a landing distance, chose a poor off-field landing location, or tried to make a ridge when lift was not sufficient. * stall-spin - ok, here is the big one.
+These last two categories are rather vague but really important. * misjudgment - pilot either misjudged a landing distance, chose a poor off-field landing location, or tried to make a ridge when lift was not sufficient. * stall-spin - ok, here is the big one.
 This is by far and away the most common cause of an accident.
 With that said, it is often a decision prior to the stall that leads to the glider stalling and entering a spin, but that is very difficult to categorize.
-Below I’ve dedicated an entire section to this category of accidents.
+Below I've dedicated an entire section to this category of accidents.

 Now let's look at phases of flight.
 To my surprise, free flight, landing, and take-off are statistically nearly equally dangerous phases of flight.